 In my entry regarding the Franklin Murphy house, I ruminated that it was the only known residential structure designed by Guilbert & Betelle.
 As it turns out, I was wrong.
-I’ve recently had the privilege of corresponding with members of … Continue reading

 Last week I headed down to Newark to learn more about James Betelle’s tragically short-lived partner, Ernest F. Guilbert.
 I scored quickly by finding Guilbert’s obituary at the library, which painted a pretty good portrait of his life and career.
 With that done, I was off to chase down a number of schools I hadn’t had a chance to visit before.
 Most of them would be primarily Guilbert’s work, from around the time he first joined up with Betelle.